shanecancilla/HPC_Ansible/README.md

 	[compute]
 	eoxygen[2:8]
 4. Congfigre /etc/hosts to allow Ansible to ping the nodes (refer to Network Details page on Confluence)
-5. Set up ssh keys (for management node, will eventually need to do compute nodes later(?))
+5. Set up ssh keys (for management node, will eventually need to do compute nodes later(?)) ssh-keygen -R oxygeni
 	ssh-copy-id oxygeni
-6. Go to management directory in HPC_Ansible
+7. Go to management directory in HPC_Ansible
 	cd /root/HPC_Ansible/management
-7. Run Ansible playbook
+8. Run Ansible playbook
 	ansible-playbook mgmt.yml

 If needed, disable and stop NetworkManager